 Similarly, Twelf programs that don't use higher-order abstract syntax can be automatically translated to Prolog, and those that use HOAS can be automatically translated to lambda-Prolog.
 There are many efficient Prolog compilers in the world, and there is one efficient lambda-Prolog compiler.

-- 14. Prove soundness of type-checker.
+14. Prove soundness of type-checker.
 Straightforward (though a bit tedious) both in Twelf and in Coq.
-Again, Coq's proof automation facilities result in a significantly shorter proof (about 3 times shorter than the Twelf proof). - 15.
-Generate LATEX.
-Although both Coq and Twelf have facilities for generating LATEX, neither has a facility that is sufficiently useful for the purposes of this benchmark.
+Again, Coq's proof automation facilities result in a significantly shorter proof (about 3 times shorter than the Twelf proof).